suits-sandals/siren/README.md

 ## Table of Contents ##
 This index is for files and directories in the top level directory.
 Sub-directories have their own indexes where noted.
+Update this list and related lists throughout a project.

 ### Directories ###
 1. CSS